Nizwa: History

 Nizwa was the capital of Oman in the 6th and 7th centuries AD.
 With its deep connection to the root of Islam, Nizwa possesses a number of renowned mosques, such as Sultan Qaboos Jama (Friday mosque), So'al Mosque built in the 2nd century AH (9th century AD), Ash-Shawathinah Mosque in Uqr and Ash-Sharja Mosque.
 There are also Al-Ain Mosque, Ash-Sheikh Mosque and Shuraij Mosque in Tanuf built in 377 AH (around 1000 AD).

-A handwritten letter from Muhammad in 630 asked the locals of the mountain town of Nizwa to convert.
+A handwritten letter from the Islamic Prophet Muhammad in 630 asked the locals of the mountain town of Nizwa to convert.
 The locals then sent a return delegation to Medina and embraced Islam.
 A tutor was sent by Muhammad to teach the new Muslims of Nizwa the fundamentals of the religion.

-The traveler Ibn Battuta visited in the 14th century, noting Nizwa as "a city at the foot of a mountain, enveloped by orchards and streams, and with fine bazaars and splendid clean mosques."
+The explorer Ibn Battuta visited in the 14th century, noting Nizwa as "a city at the foot of a mountain, enveloped by orchards and streams, and with fine bazaars and splendid clean mosques."

-In the early 1950s, the large round tower of the ancient fort built in the center of the town was bombed and rocketed by the British Royal Air Force, who were called in to assist the then-reigning Sultan Said bin Taymour in suppressing a revolt by leaders of the interior Imamate of Oman.
+In the early 1950s, the large round tower of the ancient fort built in the center of the town was bombed and rocketed by the British Royal Air Force, who were called in to assist the then-reigning Sultan Said bin Taimur in suppressing a revolt by leaders of the interior Imamate of Oman.
 The conflict was driven by a struggle for a share of Oman's newly discovered oil wealth.

 Nizwa has become a more modern city since 1970 under the reign of Sultan Qaboos.
 Improvements include connections to Muscat via a two-lane highway, which has increased tourism.
 Communications have been improved to include broadband access, and the city is home to a substantial hospital.
-It is also a hub for education including a Technical College, College of Applied Sciences, The University of Nizwa, and the training academy for the Royal Oman Police.
+It is also a hub for education including a technical college, College of Applied Sciences, The University of Nizwa, and the training academy for the Royal Oman Police.
 There are now many hotels and tourism is promoted in the area.